 - 5 Crosses were placed at crossroads to prevent people from urinating

 - 6 A football (soccer) “field” was 1 mile long and could be played by as many people as wanted

 - 7 Tormenting bears was considered an elegant distraction

 Black, rotten teeth were fashionable

 Initially though, only the elite could afford sugar, and this had a very taxing effect on their dental hygiene.
 It is said that Elizabeth I had a soft tooth, and her passion for sweets caused her teeth to go black and fall.
-In a short time, most of the British elite had black, rotten teeth – so bad teeth became associated with nobility and became fashionable!
+In a short time, most of the British elite had black, rotten teeth.
+As a result, bad teeth became associated with nobility and ended up being quite fashionable.